-A series of the cinema of Robert Rodriguez kicks off with the director in person for a double feature of SIN CITY and FROM DUSK TILL DAWN and continues with EL MARIACHI, ONCE UPON A TIME IN MEXICO and a family matinee of SPY KIDS.
+A series of the cinema of Robert Rodriguez kicks off with a double feature of SIN CITY and FROM DUSK TILL DAWN and continues with EL MARIACHI, ONCE UPON A TIME IN MEXICO and a family matinee of SPY KIDS.

 The American Cinematheque celebrates the intersection of music and media in the City of Angels with several evenings devoted to L.A. rock icons on film, featuring the world premiere of the new Seeds documentary PUSHIN’ TOO HARD, a night of Frank Zappa films, a 50th anniversary screening of THE T.A.M.I.
 SHOW with director Steve Binder in person, and THE DOORS LIVE AT THE BOWL '68!